 4. A 500-word statement describing student’s professional interest

-Selection of the scholarship winner is made by a Scholarship Committee composed of individuals who are knowledgeable about the requirements and needs of the public service and those qualities a successful careerist should possess.
+Selection of the scholarship winner is made by a Scholarship Committee composed of individuals who are knowledgeable about graduate education, the requirements and needs of the public service, and those qualities a successful careerist should possess.

 This Scholarship Committee of Academy Fellows reviews the nominations and makes the award, based upon a number of factors.
 Ultimately, they look for those individuals who show the greatest potential for excellence in a career of public administration.

 Each school must transmit complete nomination packages (two per university) to the National Academy of Public Administration by June 12, 2020.

 National Academy of Public Administration

 c/o Kaitlyn Blume

 Or emailed to Kaitlyn Blume, Director of Fellow Engagement, firstname.lastname@example.org.